Recognizability for sequences of morphisms: Bratteli-Vershik representations

 \begin{proof} We use the fact that, for each~$n$, the set of paths from the top vertex~$v_0$ to level~$n$ of the Bratteli diagram defines cylinder sets which form a partition of~$X_B$.
 Notice that the sets $X_{\max}(\omega)$ and $X_{\min}(\omega)$ are measurable as they are countable intersections of finite unions of cylinder sets.
 We show that $\mu(X_{\max}(\omega))=0$, the other assertion following similarly.
 Fix an arbitrary~$n$.
 Since $B$ is everywhere growing, we can choose a level~$n$ so that any vertex in~$V_n$ has at least~$N$ incoming paths from~$v_0$.
 Let $C_n$ stand for the union of cylinder sets to level~$n$ which are defined by maximal paths.
 By the invariance of~$\mu$, we have $\mu(C_N) \le \frac{1}{N}$.
 Since $X_{\max}(\omega)$ is a subset of~$C_N$, we have $\mu(X_{\max}(\omega)) \le \frac{1}{N}$, and the result follows. \end{proof}

 Note that if $\mu$ is a measure on~$X_B$ and $(X_B, \varphi_\omega,\mu)$ is a measure preserving system (in particular, this requires $\mu( X_{\max}(\omega)) = \mu(X_{\min}(\omega)) = 0$), then $\mu$ must be invariant with respect to the tail equivalence relation.
 Conversely, if $\mu$ on~$X_B$ is invariant under the tail equivalence relation and if a Vershik map~$\varphi_\omega$ on~$X_B$ is defined on a set of full $\mu$-mass, then $\mu$ is $\varphi_\omega$-invariant; see e.g.~\cite[Lemma~2.7]{BKMS:2010} or \cite[Proposition~2.11]{Fisher:09}.
 Finally, there is always at least one measure which is invariant with respect to the tail equivalence relation.
 Indeed, if the Bratteli diagram is simple, then it admits a proper order that makes the Vershik map a homeomorphism, so by the Krylov-Bogolyubov theorem, there is always at least one invariant measure w.r.t.\ the Vershik map and, hence, w.r.t.\ the tail equivalence relation.
-If the Bratteli diagram is not simple, then one can place an order which is proper on a simple subcomponent.
-On that simple subcomponent, we define a measure as before and extend this measure so that it gives zero mass to everything else.
-Also, if $\boldsymbol{\sigma}$ is an everywhere growing directive sequence, then the Krylov-Bogolyubov theorem implies that there exists at least one shift invariant probability measure on~$X_{\boldsymbol{\sigma}}$.
+Otherwise, if $B$ is everywhere growing, then the tail equivalence relation on $X_B$ is aperiodic.
+Since $\bigcap_{n\geq k}F_k^T \ldots F_n^T \mathbb{R}_{+}^{|V_{n+1}|}$ is closed and non-empty for each~$k$, there exists a sequence of vectors $(p^{(n)})$ in $\mathbb R_{+}^{|V_n|}$ which satisfy $F_n^T p^{(n+1)}=p^{(n)}$ for each~$n$.
+Now we can apply the second part of \cite[Theorem 2.11]{BKMS:2010} to conclude that there exists at least one finite Borel measure which is invariant with respect to the tail equivalence relation.

 We now give a certain way to represent elements of a recognizable $S$-adic shift that will be crucial for its relation with Bratteli-Vershik systems; see \cite{CS01b} for the case of substitutive shifts.
 Given a directive sequence~$\boldsymbol{\sigma}$ and $n\in \mathbb N$, define